 In the half-hour between the end of our Bible study session and the beginning of Sunday worship, we gather informally around the tables of our fellowship hall to enjoy the company and the refreshments provided by volunteers.
 It's a great way to get to know people and put yourself in a good spirit to worship.

 Our worship is casual and friendly, but also intentional and passionate.
-It's user friendly in that we display song lyrics, worship videos and graphics, and announcement information on a screen.
-As worshipers, we're fragile, wounded people who need grace, mercy, compassion, and forgiveness as much as anyone, and who come together in search and in praise of the God we know provides them all.
+As worshipers, we're fragile, wounded people who need grace, mercy, compassion, and forgiveness as much as anyone, and who come together in a search for and in praise of the God we know provides them all.
 In worship we sing, we pray, we hear the Word proclaimed, and most importantly, we are part of the Body of Christ.

 - You don't have to know what you believe in order to benefit from our worship

-- You don't have to be a Bible scholar to connect to and learn from Bill Coley's sermons
+- You don't have to be a Bible scholar to connect with or learn from Bill Coley's sermons

 - You don't have to be a model citizen to fit in with the people of our church

 - You only have to be yourself - the imperfect, much-loved person God made you to be.
 If you're willing to be yourself, we think you'll feel welcome and included at FCCEM.
 We hope you'll join us for a Sunday morning.